section-engineering-education/engineering-education/articles/design-patterns/index.md

 One drawback of this is pattern extensibility; it is difficult to extend abstract factories to produce new kinds of products.

 ### Conclusion
-In this article we introduced three design patterns and how to implement them in Java.
+In this article, we introduced three design patterns and how to implement them in Java.
 Learning about design patterns can help you become a better developer and may give you an edge over others in an interview.
 Since this article is by no means exhaustive, I hope it has helped get your feet wet as there's a whole world of design patterns out there.
+To get the full picture, a deeper understanding, and perhaps prep for an interview, here are a few relevant links:

 To get the full picture, a deeper understanding and perhaps prep for an interview, here are a few relevant links:
 1. [Design Patterns](https://sourcemaking.com/design_patterns)